-A range-superior level of achievement-a paper worth consulting good insight into material with detailed, significant discussion effective organisation for paper's purpose fluent, error-free expression

-B range-high level of achievement-a paper worth keeping competent treatment of material with full but not as detailed a discussion as A organisation contributes to sense but lacks effectiveness of an A paper free of common errors

-C+ a little above satisfactory-a paper worth doing sound content, somewhat mechanical organisation

-- may have one or two serious errors in expression - C satisfactory acceptable but commonplace content adequately supported coherent but mechanical organisation sometimes confusing expression because of errors - D minimum level to achieve credit-a paper worth rewriting limited content with weak support organisation may be confusing numerous errors in expression that hinder communication - F unsatisfactory-a failing paper--inadequate or inaccurate content with limited or no support; numerous errors that prevent communication
+- A range-superior level of achievement-a paper worth consulting good insight into material with detailed, significant discussion effective organisation for paper's purpose fluent, error-free expression - B range-high level of achievement-a paper worth keeping competent treatment of material with full but not as detailed a discussion as A organisation contributes to sense but lacks effectiveness of an A paper free of common errors - C+ a little above satisfactory-a paper worth doing sound content, somewhat mechanical organisation may have one or two serious errors in expression - C satisfactory acceptable but commonplace content adequately supported coherent but mechanical organisation sometimes confusing expression because of errors - D minimum level to achieve credit-a paper worth rewriting limited content with weak support organisation may be confusing numerous errors in expression that hinder communication - F unsatisfactory-a failing paper--inadequate or inaccurate content with limited or no support; numerous errors that prevent communication

-First Essay Due: July 18 at the beginning of class-no late papers!
+First Essay Due: May 22 at the beginning of class-no late papers!
 Length: 1000-1250 words (put word count at end of essay)

-Choose one of the following topics and write a clearly organized essay in which you use quotations from the story or stories to back up your argument.
+Choose one of the following topics and write a clearly organized essay in which you use quotations from the stories to back up your argument.
 Include a Works Cited at the end of the essay.
 You need not use a whole separate page for the Works Cited.
 If you use secondary sources, make sure you find a balance in the sources (for example, do not rely on only one critic's opinion).
 Please note that some of these choices include stories that we are not discussing in class.
 Use MLA documentation and format.
 Use double-spacing, 12 point font, margins, and indented paragraphs (Tab key).
 Use complete sentences.
 Introduce, integrate and explain quotations.
 Generally avoid ending a paragraph with a quotation.
+A helpful strategy for a comparison (and it's understood that a comparison paper includes contrast) paper is to develop a series of points about both or all the stories as you go along rather than having separate sections of the paper for each story.
+So you are discussing both or all the stories as you go along.
+Also a comparison essay is not simply a list of similarities and differences.
+The purpose of comparing is to come to a new understanding of the material, so you must consider meaning.

-- 1. Compare and contrast the importance of setting in "The Lottery" and "A Field of Wheat." - 2.
-Compare and contrast the effect of war in "Soldier's Home," "The Things They Carried," and "Stones." - 3.
-Compare and contrast the mothers in the following: "Stones," "Simple Recipes," and "Everyday Use." - 4.
-Compare and contrast the Ben in "Stones" and Sarty in "Barn Burning" (234-247)). - 5.
-Write a character analysis of the father in "The Boat" (447-460) OR Vijai in "A Garden of Her Own" (202-209) or the narrator in "Cathedral" (408-419).
+- 1. Compare and contrast the parent-child relationship in "Stones" and "The Rocking-Horse Winner" (369-381). - 2.
+Compare and contrast "A Field of Wheat" and "A Garden of Her Own" (202-209) in terms of marriage and growth. - 3.
+Compare and contrast "Stones," "Soldier's Home," and "The Things They Carried" (528-541) in terms of war. - 4.
+Compare and contrast the mothers in "Stones" and "Simple Recipes" OR "Everyday Use" and "Borders." - 5.
+Compare and contrast Ben in "Stones" and Sarty in "Barn Burning" (234-247)). - 6.
+Compare and contrast the significance of death in "A Rose for Emily" and "The Cask of Amontillado" OR "A Rose for Emily" and "The Lottery." - 7.
+Compare and contrast symbolism in "The Story of an Hour" and "The Lottery."